-Specific reporting obligations apply to “relevant institutions” and “relevant businesses or professions.”
+Specific reporting obligations apply to “relevant firms” and individuals working for them.
 These obligations require such persons or entities to report to OFSI if they have knowledge or reasonable cause to suspect that a person is designated or has committed an offense under the regulations, so long as they attained the knowledge or suspicion in the course of carrying on their business.
-Failure to comply with these obligations is an offense.
+Failure to comply with these obligations without reasonable excuse is an offense.

 Additional reporting may be required to applicable regulators, such as to the FCA for regulated firms, or to the National Crime Agency pursuant to the Proceeds of Crime Act 2002 (POCA).
-For more on POCA, see the Proceeds of Crime Act 2002 Overview topic in the Anti-Laundering - UK section.
+For more on POCA, see here.
 Specific reporting obligations may also arise under Section 19 of the Terrorism Act 2000, as well as under the statutory scheme relevant to a particular sanctions regime.